zammad/zammad-admin-documentation/settings/security/password.rst

 .. note::

-   Beside changing the users password, you can also unlock accounts via
+   Beside changing the user's password, you can also unlock accounts via

       * :ref:`user management list <locked-user-accounts>`
       * `console`_